-But first, we go back to May, and the night the UK came second to the French in a xenophobia contest…
+But first, let’s go back to May 2014, and the night the UK came second to the French in a xenophobia contest…

 If I were to only see the world through my twitter stream, I’d imagine it to be an erudite, groovy and socially conscientous place.
 Everyone within my filter bubble is tolerant of their neighbours, has a good understanding of our socio-economic problems and their causes, and are, generally, intelligent, witty and reasoned.
 No-one in my twitter stream would ever vote for a far-right party campaigning primarily on anti-immigration platform.
 This would be unthinkable.